 Return to Reykjavik is late at night and you should expect a 14 to 15 hour tour.

 The Reykjanes peninsula is a tourist attraction that is a secret tip for many travelers.
 The pristine nature of the peninsula with the lunar landscape of Lake Kleifarvatn and the Seltún geothermal area are an example of the diversity of an Icelandic nature.
-The area is very young on a geological scale and at a depth of one thousand meters the groundwater is more than 150 degrees Celsius.
+The area is very young on a geological scale.
+At a depth of one thousand meters the groundwater is more than 150 degrees Celsius.
 The Svartsengi geothermal power plant near the fishing village of Grindavík with the Blue Lagoon is an example of how Icelanders use their geothermal energy.
 On the south side of the peninsula you will find the mud springs Gunnuhverir and the rocky coast Reykjanesviti where old volcanic cores washed by the sea surf are.
 Further north is the bridge over the continents where you can cross over from the European continental plate to America within a few seconds.

 Iceland is often called the Land of the Falls.
 On the south coast of Iceland you can see numerous waterfalls.
 Like the 65 meter high Seljarlandsfoss and the 62 meter high Skógarfoss.
 Besides that, you are in the area of many active volcanoes.
 Iceland is said to be no bigger due to the Rift Zone but because of the many active volcanoes below the Great Glacier to the south.
 An active volcano is located below the Mýrdals Glacier and Sólheimjökull strides down from Mýrdalsjökull.
 In the 1918 eruption, quantities of sediment descended to the coast and filled it up.